-I started creating art when I was a kid, and I continue to go through phases of creation with wild abandon.
-I see them all being connected and with similar elements, and a similar internal searching, but each phase may appear distinct.
+I started creating art when I was a kid, and I continue to go through phases of creation with wild abandon followed by periods of organizing what has newly arrived.
+I see that of my art explorations are connected, but each phase may appear distinct and different from others.
 Most often, I make visual art with photography, painting, collage, drawing and most recently, digital art - but I sometimes pick up bits of wood and begin to play or find a random object in a thrift store that invites me to alter it.

 For the past year, I've become intrigued with layering my photographs into digital collages, weaving patterns and seeing relationships from the minuscule details to the larger whole.
 The Illuminated Codex of The Sacred Valley is one example of this approach, and I intend to keep working with this for quite a while.

 Sometimes I celebrate the spark I experience when I introduce digital work to earthy, natural pigments like clay paint and India ink.
 I use my photography, which I sometimes digitally alter and print and then paint and add ink.
 Sometimes I repeat this process many times.
 This particular style of digital art and photography fusion I've developed feels like a modern variation of frottage, the technique of making rubbings with charcoal, chalk, etc... over textured surfaces.
 In its own way, this version of frottage creates random textures and patterns.
 These draw me into a relationship of unexpectedness, surprise and new discoveries that I sometimes liken to work with Rorschach ink blots or the play of cloud-watching.
 I aim to preserve not knowing in the dynamic towards knowing, obscurity and vagueness in the dynamic dance towards defining recognizable forms - faces, birds, houses...
 My final pieces end up laden with images that are often not immediately evident to viewers...And sometimes I just paint!